captainhookphp/captainhook/CONTRIBUTING.md

 ## Write doc comments

 Any functions or methods you write should have useful documentation comments in the standard `PHPDoc` format.
 Specifically, they should say what inputs the function takes, what it does (in detail), and what outputs it returns.
-If it returns an error value, explain under what circumstances this happens.
+If it returns an error value or throw an exception, explain under what circumstances this happens.

-## Update the README
+## Update the docs

 Any change to the `CaptainHook` feature addition should also be accompanied by an update to the documentation.
 If you add a new feature, add it in the documentation as well.